-The guava is a super fruit.
+The guava is a superfruit.
 From the fruit itself, right down to the leaves, it's loaded with health benefits.
-The HealthXchange team shares more as to why you should go guava.
+Dietitian Phoebe Thong from SingHealth Community Hospitals (SCH) shares more.

-Sometimes known as a superfruit, did you know that the often overlooked guava actually belongs to the berry family?
+Did you know that the often overlooked guava actually belongs to the berry family?
 Well, now you do!
-While the most commonly seen variant in Singapore is the one with white/pale green flesh, the guava fruit can range in colour from white to pink or even red.
+While the most commonly seen variant in Singapore is the one with white / pale green flesh, the guava fruit can range in colour from white to pink or even red.

 7 Health benefits of guava